-Obesity has become a serious problem in many parts of the United States, including in Houston, Texas.
+Obesity has become a serious problem in many parts of the United States, including Houston, Texas.
 Men’s Fitness Magazine rated it as the fattest city in America and they were right.
-Since then, the numbers of people that are overweight and obese have only increased.
+Since then, the number of people that are overweight and obese has only increased.

 According to the Texas Department of State Health Services, 66% of adults in the Houston area are either obese or overweight.
 Considering that the number grew by 5% since the study was last done in 2002, the current numbers can be expected to be even higher.

 Those who are obese may consider weight loss surgery at some point.
-It does become an option for people when they are severely obese, when it seriously affects their health and at least one major health problem is believe to be the result of obesity, and when the individual has tried to lose weight before and not been successful.
+It does become an option for people when they are severely obese when it seriously affects their health and at least one major health problem is believed to be the result of obesity, and when the individual has tried to lose weight before and not been successful.

 But will weight loss affect their health problems?
 Can weight loss surgery help people lose weight and can it decrease medical issues?
 According to DiabetesJournals.org, it can.
-Individuals who have diabetes can experience a major decrease in the progress or the disease or they may even have complete remission from it.
-In some situations, 80% or more of people who had diabetes and were taking medications or insulin shots were able to at least decrease medications after weight loss surgeries.
+Individuals who have diabetes can experience a major decrease in the progress of the disease or they may even have complete remission from it.
+In some situations, 80% or more of people who had diabetes and were taking medications or insulin shots were able to at least decrease medications after weight-loss surgeries.

 DiabetesForecast.org reports that this report sounds miraculous and that some patients are able to toss out their type 2 diabetes medications, sometimes just days after their procedure.
 Bariatric surgery to them seems like a possible “cure” for the disease.